carpentries-incubator/geospatial-python/_episodes/07-raster-calculations.md

 We often want to combine values of and perform calculations on rasters to create a new output raster.
 This episode covers how to subtract one raster from another using basic raster math.
-It also covers how to extract pixel values from a set of locations - for example a buffer region around locations at a field site.
+It also covers how to extract pixel values from a set of locations - for example, a buffer region around locations at a field site.

 ## Raster Calculations in Python & Canopy Height Models
 We often want to perform calculations on two or more rasters to create a new output raster.
-For example, if we are interested in mapping the heights of trees across an entire field site, we might want to calculate the difference between the Digital Surface Model (DSM, tops of trees) and the Digital Terrain Model (DTM, ground level).
+For example, suppose we are interested in mapping the heights of trees across an entire field site.
+In that case, we might want to calculate the difference between the Digital Surface Model (DSM, tops of trees) and the Digital Terrain Model (DTM, ground level).
 The resulting dataset is referred to as a Canopy Height Model (CHM) and represents the actual height of trees, buildings, etc. with the influence of ground elevation removed.